-Pete Dixon on right.
+Pete Dixon on the right.
 Simon Wood with black beard

 |Evening meal in Arras.

 Three more beards.
-Pete Dixon, Ed & Ghislaine Nankivell, Andy Stevens, Simon Wood, and a clean-shaven Dennis Sparrow.
+Pete Dixon, Edmund & Ghislaine Nankivell, Andy Stevens, Simon Wood, and a clean-shaven Dennis Sparrow.

 On Friday June 16th we were joined at Le Mans by the third group, the campers.
 One of the camping group - Mike Allfrey - has this to say about the crossing from Portsmouth "The huge concrete paved assembly apron was a smorgasbord of British sports cars.
 There were about 20 vintage Bentleys celebrating their 70th anniversary of their last win at Le Mans.
 There was a host of Morgans, Jaguars, Healeys, MGs, all types of Lotuses and their derivatives, and TVRs were in abundance.
 There were four other Jupiters besides mine.
 It was a very social evening as we waited for the 22:15hrs sailing time.
 Our P&O ferry had a very special load this trip!!".

 An all-time world record total of 40 Jupiters appeared at the Novotel Le Mans Est for the pre-race get-together.
-The 10-car display outside the ACO club-house and the 2-car display inside which included the 1951 race car HAK 366 (see photo below) created a sensational amount of interest.
+There was a 10-Jupiter display outside the ACO club-house and the 2-Jupitr display inside which included the 1951 race car HAK 366 (see photo below) which created a sensational amount of interest.

 |This photo shows on the left Gordon Wilkins, who at 87 is